AlexanderEllis/blog/content/posts/dog-hair-mouse.md

 "scar tissue" for little problems you've seen and built up experience with.
 I think about this a lot when working with software, as we see similar instances of small problems we've seen before.
 As you learn from seeing something weird, from making a mistake, or from spending time debugging, you slowly build this arsenal of problems you've seen before.
-Most of them are really just nameless echos of time you've spent digging into hairy bugs or things that have burned you in the past.
+Most of them are really just nameless echoes of time you've spent digging into hairy bugs or things that have burned you in the past.

 *"Ah, a 502?
 That probably means something related to security groups when talking to the upstream service, and I'd check there first."*